microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 ## Run the tool
  ```
 Required command-Line arguments:
 -model <path>            : Fully qualified path to a .onnx or .pb model file.
       or
 -folder <path>           : Fully qualifed path to a folder with .onnx and/or .pb models, will run all of the models in the folder.

 #Optional command-line arguments:
 -perf                    : Captures GPU, CPU, and wall-clock time measurements.
 -iterations <int>	     : Number of times to evaluate the model when capturing performance measurements.
 -CPU             	     : Will create a session on the CPU.
 -GPU            	     : Will create a session on the GPU.
--GPUMaxPerformance     : Will create a session with the most powerful GPU device available.
+-GPUHighPerformance      : Will create a session with the most powerful GPU device available.
 -GPUMinPower             : Will create a session with GPU with the least power.
+-CPUBoundInput           : Will bind the input to the CPU.
+-GPUBoundInput           : Will bind the input to the GPU.
+-BGR                     : Will load the input as an RGB image.
+-RGB                     : Will load the input as a BGR image.
+-tensor                  : Will load the input as a tensor.
 -input <image/CSV path>  : Will bind image/data from CSV to model.
+-output <CSV path>       : Path to the CSV where the perf results will be written.
+-IgnoreFirstRun          : Will ignore the first run in the perf results when calculating the average
+-silent                  : Silent mode (only errors will be printed to the console)
 -debug                   : Will start a trace logging session.

  ```
 ### Examples:
 Run a model on the CPU and GPU separately 5 times and output performance data:
 > WinMLRunner.exe -model c:\\data\\concat.onnx -iterations 5 -perf

 Runs all the models in the data folder, captures performance data 3 times using only the CPU:
-> WinMLRunner .exe -folder c:\\data -perf -iterations 3 -CPU
+> WinMLRunner.exe -folder c:\\data -perf -iterations 3 -CPU

+Run a model on the CPU and GPU separately, and by binding the input to the CPU and the GPU separately (4 total runs):
+> WinMLRunner.exe -model c:\\data\\SqueezeNet.onnx -CPU -GPU -CPUBoundInput -GPUBoundInput

+Run a model on the CPU with the input bound to the GPU and loaded as an RGB image:
+> WinMLRunner.exe -model c:\\data\\SqueezeNet.onnx -CPU -GPUBoundInput -RGB

 ## Default output